 My son/daughter/best friend is technically proficient and has offered to help me during a really busy time by entering and posting my students' grades for me.
 I can just give him/her my ASURITE UserID and password.
 Is that permissible?

-Please remember that student records, specifically including grades and ID numbers, are protected both by the federal Family Educational Rights and Privacy Act of 1974, as amended (FERPA, also known as the Buckley Amendment), and by university policy.
+Please remember that student records, specifically including grades and ID numbers, are protected both by the federal Family Educational Rights and Privacy Act of 1974 (FERPA, also known as the Buckley Amendment),, as amended, and by university policy.
 If your son/daughter/best friend is your employed TA, it is appropriate.
 If your son/daughter/best friend is not affiliated with the university in any official capacity, it would be inappropriate and perhaps unlawful for him/her to assist you in any way with the grading process.
-More information is available at these websites:

-Reminder: It is against university policy to share userids and passwords.
-Additional information may be found at this web site: asu.edu/aad/manuals/acd/acd125
+It's against university policy to share userids and passwords.

 Why do we have deadline dates?